lpdmgarces/lpdmgarces.github.io/_pages/teaching.md

 ## University of South Australia

+*Facilitation of tutorials and practical sessions and marking on a casual contract basis*

 - INFS 3081 UO Predictive Analytics (2021 SP1)
 - MATH 2032 UO Statistics using R (2021 SP1, 2020 SP4, 2020 SP1)
 - INFS 3080 UO Data Visualization (2020 SP6)